gstlearn/gstlearn/README.md

 Notes:

-* In the following, all instructions must be executed from a command prompt inside this *root* directory (thus the last command `cd gstlearn`)
+* In the following, all instructions must be executed from a command prompt inside this *root* directory (thus the last command `cd gstlearn` above)

 ## Library compilation & installation